 Mainland China reports 11 new COVID-19 cases

-BEIJING: Mainland China reported 11 new COVID-19 cases on Oct 7, up from seven cases a day earlier, the country's national health authority said on Thursday (Oct 8).
+SHANGHAI: Mainland China reported 11 new COVID-19 cases on Oct 14, down from 20 a day earlier, the country's health authority said on Thursday (Oct 15).

-The National Health Commission said in a statement all new cases were imported infections involving travellers from overseas.
-The number of new aysmptomatic cases, which China does not count as confirmed cases, fell to eight from 24 a day earlier.
+The National Health Commission said 10 of the cases were imported infections originating from overseas, compared with 14 a day earlier.
+One new local infection was reported in Qingdao, where the city government is seeking to test every person this week due to recent cases linked to a hospital treating imported infections.

+The commission also reported 23 new asymptomatic cases, up from 18 a day earlier.

-The total number of confirmed COVID-19 cases in Mainland China now stands at 85,500, while the death toll remained unchanged at 4,634.
+The total number of confirmed COVID-19 cases in mainland China now stands at 85,622, while the death toll remained unchanged at 4,634.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments